Harness the Elements and Win

 - If you get aggro then either kill the mob or drag it to the tank.

-Shaman Leveling Guide for FAST Leveling
+The (Really) Fast Shaman Leveling Guide

 The best way to get to level to the level cap fast is to do it with a pre-written, automated, in-game leveling guide.
 WoW has thousands of quests and a few million mobs to grind and it’s easy to get lost (in terms of what to do or where to go next ) or just bored.
 A full-blown guide will make your blast to the top much smoother.

-Dugi’s Guide is what you want: constantly showing you where to go and what to do, without ever having to leave the game to look something up:
+Zygor’s Guide is what you want: constantly showing you where to go and what to do, without ever having to leave the game to look something up: